-Upon graduation, new doctors looking for employment in the private sector will encounter a situation with which they are not very well familiar or informed about….they will be asked to sign a contract.
+Upon graduation, new dentists looking for employment in the private sector will encounter a situation with which they are not very well familiar or informed about: They will be asked to sign a contract.

-Now, many new doctors believe a contract may not be necessary or that it only serves to protect the employer.
+Many new doctors entering the field of dentistry believe a contract may not be necessary or that it only serves to protect the employer.
 Nothing could be further from the truth.
 A contract can and should protect the employee as well as the employer.
 A signed agreement should be in place prior to any commencement of employment.
-In fact, we at PTS insist that every physician and doctor should have a signed contract/agreement in place before starting a position.
-Without one, he or she may have no legal recourse if something were to go awry.
+In fact, we at Professional Transition Strategies insist that every physician and doctor should have a signed contract/agreement in place before starting a position.
+Without one, he or she may have no legal recourse if something goes awry.